Academic Catalog

 Millersville University provides diverse, dynamic, meaningful experiences to inspire learners to grow both intellectually and personally to enable them to contribute positively to local and global communities.
 The Office of Student Access and Support Services (SASS) is a home base for students and families that provides individual support through academic and personal coaching with a holistic approach.

-SASS oversees academic support services for the Pre-Scholars Summer Institute, Millersville Scholars Program, Lancaster Partnership, Milton Hershey School Program and the new PASSHE Gear-Up Program.
+SASS oversees academic support services for the Milton Hershey School Program, Trio Program, and the PASSHE Gear-Up Program.
 Our programs use the best practices and essential resources to provide excellent academic support to help students realize their full potential.
 Our students have the opportunity to benefit from:

 • Tutoring Services